 Are you new to the design world or just learning how to create an animated video for your brand?
 Then chances are there’s an important question on your mind.
 What is the actual difference between motion graphics and animation, and which one should you use?

 If the world of animated videos is not part of your everyday life, you probably have no idea of the difference between motion graphics and animation.
 To the untrained eye, the difference will seem immaterial at best – and for good reason.
 At first glance, there is no difference!
 This is because motion graphics is a form of animation.
-Simply put, motion graphics are animated graphic design.
+Simply put, motion graphics are animated graphic designs.

 As a full-service marketing, advertising, video production, and web development agency, let us clear this up for you.
 First, we’ll run through their similarities, then move on to what differentiates them as techniques, as well as describe when to use each.